All Daffodils

 4 W-Y

-A recently introduced double that is most like a lotus blossom when it opens a mild- yellow with an alluring symmetry.
-As Ambon matures into clear white and yellow it gets wide and wild.
-You will easily be able to select a very stunning bloom.
-Best as a stem, in the landscape Ambon blooms a bit in the leaves.
-This Daffodil is named for a city in the Moluccas in Indonesia, once a Dutch colony.
+A newer double that is most like a lotus blossom when it opens a mild- yellow with an alluring symmetry.
+As Ambon matures into clear white and pale yellow it gets wide and wild.
+This is a superior cultivar, I am surprised that it is not offered more widely.
+A fine cut flower, in the landscape Ambon blooms a bit in the leaves.

 7 W-WWP